srdc/cda2fhir/README.md

 [HAPI FHIR Validator](http://hapifhir.io/doc_validation.html) is also integrated for automated validation of the generated FHIR resources.

 ##Latest Updates
-The original cda2fhir library created by [srdc](https://github.com/srdc/cda2fhir) mapped C-CDA resources to FHIR DSTU2-compliant resources.
+The original cda2fhir library created by [SRDC](https://github.com/srdc/cda2fhir) mapped C-CDA resources to FHIR DSTU2-compliant resources.
 Amida has created this fork of this library, incorporating the work of [CarthageKing](https://github.com/CarthageKing/cda2fhir), to instead map C-CDA resources to FHIR STU3-compliant resources.
 [Model Driven Health Tools (MDHT)](https://projects.eclipse.org/projects/modeling.mdht) is used for CDA manipulation and
 [HAPI](http://hapifhir.io/) is used for FHIR manipulation.
-This version of cda2fhir currently supports the following C-CDA resource mappings:
+This version of cda2fhir currently supports the following C-CDA Section to Resource mappings:

 |C-CDA Section    | FHIR Resource(s)   |
 |------------------|-----------------|